 Petit noted in 1849 that the north chapel had been replaced by the vestry (3 p140) and around the same time Hussey (p242) commented on the amount of external plaster and internal whitewash.
 This was remedied at a restoration in 1864-65 by ‘C Parsons and Co of Lewes’ (ICBS).
 For consideration of the work of the Parsons family, see under J L Parsons.
-This restoration was probably confined to the nave and possibly the tower, for according to Lower the chancel was restored in 1868 (though this leaves the question of the east windows unanswered (see above)), whilst Harrison mentions work in 1874 (p135); however, no further names are known.
+This restoration was confined to the nave and possibly the tower, as Sir Stephen Glynne noted on his second visit, probably in 1865 (SRS 101 p161).
+Lower provides the date of 1868 for the restoration of the chancel, though this leaves the question of the east windows unanswered (see above), whilst Harrison mentions work in 1874 (p135); however, no further names are known.
 In the light of this amount of restoration, the sum of £850 stated to have been spent by 1875 (PP 125) seems low.
 Much stonework was replaced, especially in the nave.
 The present single-light west window replaces a doorway and round-headed window of indeterminate date shown by Quartermain ((E) p147) and there are a new south doorway and porch.
 Windows in C14 style were put in the in-filling of the north arcade and to the south.

 Bracket: (On western side of tower arch above pulpit) Plain and probably added later for the rood-beam.